-And Jeremiah was not popular with the people either for saying these things.
-Israel's faith centered on God's promise of an eternal throne of David.
-Those promises had been threatened a century and a half earlier with the invasions by the Assyrians, but when that threat dissolved the Israelites became firm in their belief that the Temple was inviolate.
+Jeremiah earned unpopularity with the people also for saying these things.
+Israel's faith was centered upon God's promise of an eternal throne of David.
+To be sure, those promises had been threatened a century and a half earlier with the invasions by the Assyrians, but when that threat dissolved the Israelites became solidly convinced in their belief that the Temple was inviolate.
 As the historian Albright puts it, "Elevated by theological optimism, the nation marched toward tragedy confident that the God who frustrated Sennacherib would frustrate Nebuchadnezzar also."
+Hmmm, nations marching toward tragedy ... not much has changed, has it?

-But now the attackers were building siege ramps; the defenders were tearing down buildings to erect fortifications; people in surrounding Judah were being forcibly taken away to Babylon; and Jeremiah sat in jail, still bringing messages from God to the people.
+Tragedy loomed again for the people of the Davidic Covenant as new attackers were building siege ramps; the defenders were tearing down buildings to erect fortifications; people in surrounding Judah were being forcibly taken away to Babylon.
+In the midst of all this disruption Jeremiah sat in jail, still bringing messages from God to the people.
 It was a desperate time for the Israelite people.
 Removed far from their homelands, losing everything, including the beloved Temple, the house where God lived.
-How could they sing their holy songs as they sit by the rivers of Babylon, they cried.
+"How can we sing our holy songs as we sit by the rivers of Babylon?" they cried.
 How could they ever hope for things to return to normal, to once again revel in prosperity and peace?